-Our team in the Ivory Coast works in several neighborhoods in Abidjan, organizing Tapori groups and Street Libraries run by groups of young people.
+Our team in Côte d’Ivoire works in several neighborhoods in Abidjan, organizing Tapori groups and Street Libraries run by groups of young people.
 In Bouaké, our team maintains a House of Arts and the Family, a space where members of ATD Fourth World can come to meet, and where we also run activities for children.
 In collaboration with l’Arche, a local organization devoted to the disabled, we also facilitate encounters between disabled children and those who are not disabled.

 The different Tapori groups come together on important dates, such as the Day of the African Child (June 16), the World Day for Overcoming Poverty (October 17), and the International Day for Children’s Rights (November 20).
 During school vacations, we organize activities in the neighborhoods and trips outside the city.